AdobeDocs/analytics-platform.en/help/getting-started/cja-upgrade/cja-upgrade-dataset-lookup.md

 ## Add the lookup dataset to your connection in Customer Journey Analytics

-After you [create an XDM schema](#create-an-xdm-schema-for-lookup-datasets) and you [create a lookup dataset](#create-a-lookup-dataset), you need to add the lookup dataset to your connection in Customer Journey Analytics.
+After you [create a custom schema](#create-a-custom-schema-to-use-with-the-lookup-dataset) and you [create a lookup dataset](#create-a-lookup-dataset), you need to add the lookup dataset to your connection in Customer Journey Analytics.

 Repeat this process for each dimension that contains data that you want to classify.